Menu Close

 Rather, it suggests a different way of relating to the world.

 Living with borderline personality disorder (BPD) is a highly individual experience.
-According to the DSM-V, diagnosis typically requires the presence of at least five (5) of the following symptoms:
+Diagnosis typically requires the presence of at least five (5) of the following symptoms:

 • Persistent feelings of emptiness and abandonment